exoplatform/exo-documentation/docs/Security.rst

 module consists of a Java class and some parameters which are specified by the class.

 Below is the default Realm in the Tomcat bundle.
-In JBoss, it looks different but basically, the explanation is right for both.

 ::